5 Encouraging Tithe and Offering Messages

 Every weekend, your church sends someone from your ministry up to make the announcements and talk about the offering.
 Talking about money in church is notoriously uncomfortable.
 Some people come to your service armed with the notion that you just want their money.
 But that’s not what you’re about or why Christians give.
 So, as a church leader, how can you inspire people to become a cheerful giver?
 To help you navigate this important topic, we’ve put together five sermons on tithes you could give during your next service.

-You don’t have time to give a sermon about tithing before you collect the offering, but taking a moment to talk about the value of giving could inspire generosity.
+You don’t have time to give a short exhortation about giving tithes and offering before you collect the offering, but taking a moment to talk about the value of church giving could inspire radical generosity.

 Sermons on Tithes and Offerings